muschem/trombone/Transcriptions/Kopprasch/README.md

 # Georg Kopprasch

 Georg Kopprasch (1800-1850) was a German composer and horn player, and the son of composer Wilhem Kopprasch (1750-1832).
-He is best known for his sets of 60 etudes -  opus 5 for [high horn /cor alto](https://imslp.org/wiki/60_Etudes_for_High-Horn%2C_Op.5_(Kopprasch%2C_Georg)), and opus 6 for [low horn / cor basse](https://imslp.org/wiki/60_Etudes_for_Low-Horn%2C_Op.6_(Kopprasch%2C_Georg)).
+He is best known for his sets of 60 etudes -  opus 5 for [high horn (cor alto)](https://imslp.org/wiki/60_Etudes_for_High-Horn%2C_Op.5_(Kopprasch%2C_Georg)), and opus 6 for [low horn (cor basse)](https://imslp.org/wiki/60_Etudes_for_Low-Horn%2C_Op.6_(Kopprasch%2C_Georg)).
 Some publications of these works incorrectly list "C" rather than "G" as a first name abbreviation, including the Carl Fischer edition most familiar to trombonists.

 ## Opus 6